Adolis García Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.53 team ERA ranks third across all MLB pitching staffs.
+- The Rays have a 3.58 team ERA that ranks third across all league pitching staffs.

-- Rays pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).
+- Rays pitchers combine to give up the ninth-fewest home runs in baseball (67 total, one per game).

-- In his last outing on Sunday against the Boston Red Sox, the right-hander went five innings, giving up two earned runs while surrendering six hits.
+- His last appearance came on Monday against the Boston Red Sox, when the lefty tossed six innings, surrendering one earned run while allowing five hits.

-- The 22-year-old has put up an ERA of 3.60, with 12.3 strikeouts per nine innings, in seven games this season.
-Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.